iilab/XLSXConverter/README.md

 to create a script available inside google spreadsheets for doing conversions.
 There is an example of this available [here](https://docs.google.com/spreadsheet/ccc?key=0Ak1svGcuI9iqdDRlbGdBbndBTm9VeVdjOURBdDNORnc&usp=sharing).
-All the scripts need to be renamed to have the `.gs` extension, and there seem to be some issues with managing script dependencies in google appscript.
-For me, importing the scripts in the following order seems to work:
+All the scripts need to be renamed to have the `.gs` extension, and google appscript doesn't seem to have a clear way of managing script dependencies, so it is necessairy to import the scripts in the following order:

 1. wrapper
 2. underscore